 Any review of the 2019 World Series must take note of the sign-stealing controversy that later cost Houston Astros General Manger Jeff Luhnow and Manager A.J.
 Hinch their jobs on top of year-long suspensions from the game.

 In a January 2020 report, baseball Commissioner Rob Manfred criticized the Astros for a culture of disdain toward opposing teams, the media and even some of their own employees.
 He singled out the team’s disgraceful initial response to the sexist outburst by Luhnow’s former assistant, Brandon Taubman, after the Astros beat the Yankees in the 2019 ALCS.

 As the Post’s Barry Svrluga wrote in November 2019, the Nationals had elaborate plans to foil any sign-stealing by the Astros in the World Series.
 The pitchers and catchers Kurt Suzuki and Yan Gomes were given laminated cards about the sets of signs to be used in any situation.
 You can’t argue with the results: Washington won all four games in Houston.

-By the same token, the 107-55 Astros did not reach the 2019 World Series on the strength of cheating.
+By the same token, the 107-55 Astros did not reach the 2019 World Series on the strength of cheating alone.
 Like all teams, Houston played half its games on the road, winning 47 times.
 The Astros beat the Nationals three times in D.C.
-Even if Houston’s sign-stealing continued into 2019 – the commissioner’s report found no evidence of that – it wasn’t a factor in away games.
+Even if Houston’s sign-stealing continued into 2019 – the commissioner’s report had no evidence of that – it wasn’t a factor in away games.